ClickHouse/ClickHouse/docs/en/operations/settings/settings.md

 ### wait_for_async_insert {#wait-for-async-insert}

 Enables or disables waiting for processing of asynchronous insertion.
 If enabled, server will return `OK` only after the data is inserted.
-Otherwise, it will return `OK` even if the data wasn't inserted.
+Otherwise, it will return `OK` even if the data has not yet been inserted.

+If you are using asynchronous inserts, we also recommend enabling [`async_insert`](#async-insert).

 Possible values: